dmoisset/notebook/understanding-pep-622.md

 ## Is this actually about pattern matching?

 After a couple of reads, even if this document is titled "structural pattern matching" and revolves a lot around a new matching statement, I don't think the match statement is the main idea in this PEP.
-The statement itself is explicitly inspired in other languages that have pattern matching statements based on Algebraic Types (you can think of an Algebraic Type in CS terms as a disjoint union of a tagged tuple types, where each tuple element is of an algebraic type themselves; these are mathematician tuples, not python `tuple`).
+The proposed statement itself is explicitly inspired in other languages that have pattern matching statements based on Algebraic Types (you can think of an Algebraic Type in CS terms as a disjoint union of a tagged tuple types, where each tuple element is of an algebraic type themselves; these are mathematician tuples, not python `tuple`).
 They've been popular way of modelling data since the '70s (and possible earlier in for example LISP without being formalised).

 Why is this important?